lightbulb110/BeanCounter/README.md

 # BeanCounter
 BeanCounter is a Windows Forms Application written in C# and utilizing SQL Server for the backend.
-BeanCounter has been continuously developed for over 15 years now.
-The windows forms application will allow you to import QFX files into a SQL Server Backend.
+It has been continuously developed for over 15 years now.
+The  application will allow you to import QFX files into a SQL Server Backend.
 You can then run reports from within the application and also verify your transactions as they come in.
-It logs daily balances and is compatible with many banking institutions.
+It keeps a log of your balances everytime you import your transactions and is compatible with many banking institutions.

 The Project also contains the database schema in the form of a MS Database Project (solution).
 You can also find the PowerShell scripts that will create the SQL Server Database for you, using the schema provided within the database Project.